 4 considerations for choosing Smart Building Technology

-But, while there’s no mistaking the enormity and complexity of SBT or the wider Internet of Things (IoT) and the huge change this brings about, this doesn’t mean that you have to choose everything off the menu.
+But, while there’s no mistaking the enormity and complexity of smart building technology or the wider Internet of Things (IoT) and the huge change this brings about, this doesn’t mean that you have to choose everything off the menu.
 Each business, each building and each occupant is unique and requires a unique approach.
 What approach might provide multiple benefits for one business, might not for the next.
 It’s about planning and choosing what’s right for you.

 What problems are you trying to solve?

-Understanding what the inefficiencies are within your business is key to selecting the right SBT.
+Understanding what the inefficiencies are within your business is key to selecting the right smart building technology.
 Think about what would really benefit your business.
 Logan Soya, Founder and CEO of Aquicore, offers some good advice.
-He says, it’s less about choosing which sensors and devices to start with and more about focusing on what problems need solving.
+He says it’s less about choosing which sensors and devices to start with and more about focusing on what problems need solving.
 For example, if you were looking into lighting, do you need a device that only monitors energy use by turning off lights in unoccupied areas, or, could you solve another problem in the same process by implementing a system that has fault detection and diagnostic capabilities?

 What is your set-up strategy?

 A robust plan and set up strategy is essential, but where do you begin?
 Sometimes the answer is to start small: for example, focus on one energy source in one area.
 How much is the energy cost in one particular office suite?
 If one wireless device can help you make economies in one relatively small area, think what a more sophisticated, complex network of devices would achieve across most or all of your business.
 Once you have the data from the one area, you can then use this to determine your next step.